ReuAzel181/TicTacToe/README.md

   - Basic win and draw detection.

 ## How to Play
-1. Clone the repository.
+1. Clone the repository to your local machine.
-2. Open the project in Unity.
+2. Open the project in Visual Studio Code (or any code editor).
-3. Press the Play button in the Unity Editor to start the game.
+3. Run the code in your terminal or command prompt to start the game:
+    - For Python: python tictactoe.py
+    - For JavaScript (Node.js): node tictactoe.js
+4. Gameplay:
-4. Players take turns clicking on the grid to place their marks.
+    - Players take turns entering the grid coordinates (e.g., row and column numbers) to place their marks (X or O).
-5. The game detects and announces a win or draw condition.
+    - The game ends when one player aligns three marks, or if all spots are filled, resulting in a draw.

 ## Installation
-1. Ensure you have Unity installed.
+1. Install Visual Studio Code or any code editor of your choice.
 2. Clone the repository:
 bash
 Copy code